Sharing his own struggle and recovery, Jared Blake stops by for a private performance at our treatment center.

 From the very first step in overcoming addiction – understanding that their substance abuse has gotten out of control and that they need help – support, motivation, and encouragement are vital to a successful rehabilitation strategy.
-At Best Drug Rehabilitation, we understand the importance of that and we strive to provide that for our patients in as many ways as we possibly can.
-From personal one-on-one sessions with counselors and case managers to patient support services, from group meetings to our extensive Aftercare Department, our patients get plenty of support from our recovery center and from each other.
+At Best Drug Rehabilitation, we understand the importance of that and we strive to provide the best advice and referrals for our clients in as many ways as we possibly can.

-Of course, there is no such thing as “too much encouragement,” and we are constantly finding ways to bring more support and motivation to BDR.
+Of course, there is no such thing as “too much encouragement,” and we are constantly finding ways to bring more support and motivation to our clients.
 One of our goods friends, Country Rock singer and songwriter Jared Blake, loves to help us out with that.
-Recently, he stopped by our treatment center to give a private performance for our patients and staff, sharing his story of hope through recovery.
+Recently, he stopped by a treatment facility to give a private performance for the patients and staff, sharing his story of hope through recovery.